Send the link below via email or IMCopy

 3.4 Final Accounts

-HL ONLY - Depreciation - straight line method and reducing balance method.
+HL ONLY - Calculate depreciation using the straight line and reducing/declining balance methods.

-HL ONLY - Strengths and weaknesses of each depreciation method.
+HL ONLY - Identify the strengths and weaknesses of each depreciation method

 Stakeholders and accounting information

 Assess the value of their business and their investment in it.

 Establish whether the business becoming more or less profitable.

 Determine what share of the profits are the investors receiving.

 Decide whether the business has the potential for growth.